AlonzoSalvary/Budget-Calculator/README.md

-# Budget-Calculator
+# Weekly-Budget-Calculator
-An incredibly small budget calculator to skip the wasting of paper everyday
+An incredibly small console-based budget calculator to skip the wasting of paper everyday

 It does have a sister program for monthly budgeting for more "flexibility"